gustavocig/data-vis_brasileirao/README.md

 ## Data Visualization of Brasileirão Championship

-Project consists in a map centralized over Brazil, where the user can select various different filters based in many metrics related to the Brasileirão Cup (Example: State with most number of victories) being able to create comparisons between data.
+Project consists in a map centralized over Brazil, where the user can select various different filters based in many metrics related to the Brasileirão Championship (Example: State with most number of victories) being able to create comparisons between data.
 Furthermore, the user can also select a state on which he can apply most of the same metrics and comparisons he applied for the whole country,